cooperdramsey/RandomizedOptimization/README.md

 I ended up using a direct download of mlrose from the github page as there were updates that had not yet been uploaded to the pip installer.
 The Github link is: https://github.com/gkhayes/mlrose

-All of the source code is in the main.py file.
+All of the source code for the neural network portion can be found in nn.py.
+THe code for the optimization problem section can be found in opt.py.

+Running the file is fairly straight forward, but to view specific analysis you will need to comment out the sections you don't want see.
+Each file has each analysis from top to bottom in executed one after the other so commenting out code is easy and won't break the analysis you want to run.

+All of the graphs used for the analysis are included in the Graphs directory as well as a few extra not included in the analysis report.

-The dataset is included in the repository and are in the root of the project so the code can read directly from them using a relative path.
+The dataset is included in the repository and is in the root of the project so the code can read directly from them using a relative path.
 You don't need to change anything in the csv files for the code to work.

 Data Set:
 1. UCI Credit Card Data